jqphu/blog/_posts/2021-10-24-Open-Your-Door.md

 title: Open Your Door
 date: 2021-10-24 12:25:30
 ---
 If you've asked how work has been going recently I'd answer with I feel incredibly distracted.
-Frequent meetings and context context switching.
+Frequent meetings and context switching.
 Within the span of a few hours I'll be talking for five different people about five separate problems.

 This seems to contradict one of the values I hold  deeply which is you cannot improve without [focusing deeply](https://blog.justinphu.dev/2020/08/02/attention/).
 I could *feel* these meetings I was having were important but I couldn't explain why[^1].